replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 You get another report from a customer saying that the application isn't working, as if two components are unable to communicate.
 How would you begin to solve the problem?

+- You may want to start by verifying that all the expected pods are running, then move on to checking the communication between the pods and the client.

 💡 Hints
 =================

+- Think about the path from the client to your application and back - there are multiple "hops" in the network path, and any of them _could_ be a potential break in the path.
+Which hops can you identify?

+- The Kubernetes documentation has a [great manual on debugging Services](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/)

 - Think about the traffic flow to your application
 - How does traffic get to workloads inside kubernetes